Home » Snacks » Chocolate Swirl Japanese Cheesecake

 Frequently Asked Questions

-Is this a traditional Japanese cheesecake?
+Is this a traditional Japanese cheesecake recipe?

 No. This is Japanese-style inspired, based on the viral no-bake version trending online.
 It’s not a classic baked soufflé cheesecake.